| Colombian

 literal sense related to secret societies.
 This color may have had

-associated exclusively with priests or chiefs communicating
+a special symbolic meaning associated exclusively with priests or chiefs communicating

 with their gods.
 Some white, yellow, and black pictographs also